Train for a Career as a Medical Office Manager

 - Medical office procedures and management

 The program also includes hands-on training on the ezEMRx software and industry-standard billing forms.
-Learning to use this software and these forms before graduation ensures you develop the skills you’ll need on the job and minimizes necessary on-the-job training once you start working.
-The program’s focus is on preparing you to manage a medical office and pass the CMAA, CEHRS, and CBCS certification exams and start working as soon as you graduate.
+Learning to use this software and these forms before completion ensures you develop the skills you’ll need on the job and minimizes necessary on-the-job training once you start working.
+The program’s focus is on preparing you to manage a medical office and pass the CMAA, CEHRS, and CBCS certification exams and start working as soon as you finish.

 Want more details about exactly what's included in the program?
 Download the brochure to learn more or review the learning objectives for each module.

-Medical Office Manager Course Tuition
+Medical Office Manager Course Pricing

 How Much Does the Course Cost?

-This tuition fee entitles you to an initial 12 months of access to the Medical Office Manager course.
+This fee entitles you to an initial 12 months of access to the Medical Office Manager course.
 The program is designed to be completed in 4 months of full-time study, and we provide you 12 months of course access to ensure you have the time you need.

-Are Payment Plans or Tuition Assistance Available?
+Are Payment Plans or Financial Assistance Available?

 What is Included With My Training Program?